-Today we hear from Hannah, one of our Hope Project support workers based in Bristol, who blogs about the work they do with men struggling with suicidal thoughts.
+Today we hear from Ezra, one of our Hope Project support workers based in Bristol, who blogs about the work they do with men struggling with suicidal thoughts.

 I have been working for the Hope Project for the last two years as a support worker.
 Throughout my time with this project I have had the pleasure of working with many different men from the Bristol area, all who have accessed Hope due to their mental health difficulties, specifically suicidal thoughts and/or those who are intending to act on these thoughts or who have acted of them.